chrismurray1980/milestone-project-4-online-cookbook/project_planning.md

 -	register.html: *extends base.html and allows user to register for site*
 -	style.css: *contains styles to be used on site*
 -	main.js: *contains js code to be executed by site*
--	email.js: *contains email recipe code*
 -	display.js: *contains data presentation JS code*
--	Test files: *run unit level test on python and JS*
+-	Test files: *run unit level test on python*
 -	Procfile: *tells Heroku how to run the app*
 -	requirements.txt: *list of packages to be installed to run application*

 ### Database schema

 The document scheme used to organise the site data on Mongo DB Atlas is a hybrid approach which uses components of both normalised and de-normalised data patterns.
-All the documents required for the site are contained within a single collection and allocated a ‘type’ attribute.
-The ‘type’ that the documents can have are as follows:
+All the documents required for the site are contained within a single collection and allocated a ‘document’ attribute, as follows:
 -	User: *stores specific user data*
 -	Recipe: *stores specific recipe data*